Attracting Executive Talent ‘Off the Map’

 The next thing is to look at the factors that do attract talent.
 I see two main factors (although there are obviously others).
 The first is opportunity and the second is location.

 Everyone wants to achieve something in life.
 Achievement is what makes people happy.
 The role must present opportunities for the candidate to be successful.
 The business they work for must also be able to ensure the candidate is well-supported to achieve and take advantage of these opportunities for success.
 Cities like Dongguan (or Xian, Ahmedabad, Chengdu, Santiago or many others like them) will only succeed in attracting top talent if they can project the sense of opportunity and economic vitality that the city offers.
 China has a head start.
-Our recent AESC China Perceptions report indicated that more than 80% of senior executives already perceive the country as providing a good level of opportunity for success.
+A past AESC China Perceptions report indicated that more than 80% of senior executives already perceive the country as providing a good level of opportunity for success.